DAS | Data Security |

 The successful participant will:

-- have an awareness of both the risks and threats associated with data security, as well as the relevent legislative and regulatory frameworks;
+- have an awareness of both the risks and threats associated with data security, as well as the relevant legislative and regulatory frameworks;

-- be able to utilise established and emerging theory in the design of secure databases;
+- be able to utilise established and emerging theory in the design of secure access mechanisms;

 Contents